Our school is:

 Teachers are responsible for maintaining a very good subject and pedagogical knowledge and for ensuring the best possible learning opportunities are planned, delivered and monitored.
 All adults are expected to be leaders of learning, attending courses, observing good practice, building and disseminating knowledge and best practice.

 Educating children to ensure they grow up to lead safe, happy, healthy and successful lives is at the heart of what we do.
-Through direct teaching and extended schools provision we aim to integrate and promote these ideals through the curriculum so that all pupils can..
+Through direct teaching and extended schools provision we aim to integrate and promote these ideals through the curriculum so that all pupils can.

-We provide opportunities for learning in these areas through the PSHE and wider curriculum, through the use of visits and visitors e.g. fire brigade, DARE officers and through the participation in community or charity based events.
+We provide opportunities for learning in these areas through the PSHE and wider curriculum, through the use of visits and visitors e.g. fire brigade, police officers and through the participation in community or charity based events.

 Teachers are responsible for the planning, preparation and delivery of opportunities which enable learners, in relation to their starting points, to achieve very high standards.
 This requires a thorough knowledge of each individual in the class (prior attainment, targets, learning needs- IEPs, language stage, cultural backgrounds and interests) it also requires very good subject knowledge with effective planning and stimulating use of strategies, resources and personnel to enable all pupils to learn effectively.
 Teachers are expected to create a secure and friendly environment in which high levels of good behaviour are maintained.
 Our aim as teachers is to enable learners to thrive, enjoy and develop the skills and capacity to work independently and collaboratively making good progress in all aspects of their learning.
 As a staff, we constantly consider teaching style, environment, rules and expectations of behaviour to ensure that every child is feeling confident, happy and secure.
 Recognising and celebrating success through assemblies, displays and performances is very important at Arboretum.
 We ensure that there is a broad range of opportunities for everyone to shine.